-- (a) Since the stratified random sampling provides more representative sample of the universe and thereby results in less variability in comparison with other sampling designs it is considered more efficient than other methods of sampling. - (c) The stratified random sampling convenient from is also the administrative view because of population point of the divisions of universe into relatively homogeneous strata. collection It also involves low cost and less time in terms of of data and supervision of the field work. - (d) The stratified random sampling also considered is an efficient method for obtaining the results of non-precision for each other strata. - effective (e) Lastly, stratified random sampling is the quite in tackling problems which differ significantly the quite in different segment of population by considering each segment different stratum and by approaching them as independently during sampling.
+- (a) Since the stratified random sampling provides more representative sample of the universe and thereby results in less variability in comparison with other sampling designs it is considered more efficient than other methods of sampling. - stratified (c) The random sampling also convenient from the administrative point of view because of the population divisions of universe into relatively homogeneous strata.
+It also involves low cost and less time in terms of collection of data and supervision of the field work. - (d) The stratified random sampling is also considered an efficient method for

+- obtaining the results of non-precision for each other strata. - (e) Lastly, the stratified random sampling is quite effective in tackling the problems which differ quite significantly in different segment of population by considering each segment as different stratum and by approaching them independently during sampling.